-Institute members seeking to do business in China, of course, are willing to submit to local jurisdiction and regulation.
-We would urge, however, that the requirements for foreign money management firms seeking to provide asset management services in China to mutual funds and other clients take into account the unique nature of the money management business.
-Rules requiring money management affiliates to have large amounts of capital or staff personnel in China will operate to deny market access to foreign firms.
+The third priority for the US asset management industry is to obtain the ability to enter the domestic mutual fund markets of countries in the Hemisphere by establishing wholly-owned affiliates or subsidiaries in the country to sponsor and advise domestic mutual funds for sale to domestic investors and to provide asset management services to other clients in the country.
+Institute members seeking to do business in the Hemisphere, of course, are willing to submit to local jurisdiction and regulation.
+We would urge, however, that the requirements for foreign money management firms seeking to provide asset management services in the Hemisphere take into account the unique nature of the money management business.
+Rules requiring money management affiliates to have large amounts of capital or staff personnel in the country will operate to deny market access to foreign firms.

 In distinct contrast to the business of a broker-dealer or bank, creating and managing mutual funds is not a capital intensive business.
-The assets of a mutual fund are owned by the fund, segregated from the sponsor's assets, and held in safekeeping by specified custodians (typically banks) meeting certain requirements.
-Mutual fund assets thus are safeguarded for the benefit of shareholders and are not at risk if the mutual fund sponsor experiences financial reverses.
+The assets of a mutual fund are owned by the fund, segregated from the sponsor's assets and held in safekeeping by custodians (e.g. banks) meeting specified requirements.
+Fund assets thus are safeguarded for the benefit of shareholders and are not at risk if the mutual fund sponsor experiences financial reverses.
 Similarly, the business of managing pension accounts does not require large amounts of capital.

-Requirements specifying the number of advisory personnel that must be based in the country or limiting the ability of employees to serve other clients also would operate as barriers to entry.
+Requirements specifying the number of advisory personnel that must be based in the country or limiting the ability of employees to serve other clients also operate as barriers to entry.
 Money managers increasingly serve a global marketplace and have a legitimate business need to serve their world-wide clients efficiently and effectively.
 US-based firms are unwilling to dedicate their most senior personnel to countries with restrictive staffing rules.
 Thus, not only do these rules create barriers to entry, they prevent local investors from obtaining the services of a money manager's most experienced employees.